toddstrader/dpi-compile/README.md

 # DPI protected Verilog proof of concept

-A non-broken and open source friendly way to distribute protected Verilog simulation models.
+A non-broken and open source friendly way to distribute sensitive Verilog simulation models.

 ## The basic idea

-Encrypted Verilog is unusable to open source tools like Verilator.
+Encrypted Verilog (i.e. `pragma protect) is unusable to open source tools like Verilator.
 Beyond that, the Verilog encryption scheme is basically worthless.
 See https://acmccs.github.io/papers/p1533-chhotarayA.pdf for futher details.
 Or if you prefer more practical evidence, spend a little while researching actual attacks on encrypted RTL.

-This is a proof of concept for a utility which would use Verilator to compile a protected Verilog module into a DPI-accessible shared object.
+This is a proof of concept for a utility which would use Verilator to compile a sensitive Verilog module into a DPI-accessible shared object.
 While the compiled object could be analyzed, this approach provides little to no opportunity for the plaintext Verilog to be exposed.

-Beyond compiling the protected module, the tool would do the following:
+Beyond compiling the sensitive module, the tool would do the following:
 * Create a black-box Verilog wrapper to be instantiated by the end user
 * Create a C++ wrapper for the library

 The black-box module will call imported DPI functions which the shared object will implement.
 Given this, the IP provider would deliver the black-box Verilog module and the compiled shared object to the end user.
 The end user would then instantiate the black-box module and pass the shared object to the DPI-capable simulator of their choice.
-The protected Verilog will not be visible to the end user, but they will be able to simulate it and observe the I/O.
+The sensitive Verilog will not be visible to the end user, but they will be able to simulate it and observe the I/O.

 ## Things this doesn't attempt to solve